• Skip to primary navigation

 We earn a commission if you make a purchase, at no additional cost to you.

 OK, there’s an exception: Indonesia.
-Some, but not all brands from the region do loafers with more skillful construction (I’m talking hand welting, the predecessor to Goodyear welting that the Goodyear machine replaced in the 1880s).
+Some, but not all brands from the region do loafers with more skillful construction like hand lasting and hand welting.
 But you need to send them your foot measurements and wait months for them to be made.
 It goes without saying that returns are harder as well.

-So it might be more accurate to say that no one else is doing leathers this good with construction this good at a better price, unless you’re willing to wait months for your loafers and you’re comfortable not having a speedy policy for returns — or any policy at all.
+So it might be more accurate to say that no one else is doing leathers this good with construction this good at a better price, unless you’re willing to wait months for your loafers and you’re comfortable without a speedy policy for returns — or any policy at all.

 But I’m open to your suggestions for alternatives if you think I’ve missed someone important!